abhini1516/react-portfolio-abhini/README.md

 Smooth Scrolling: Smooth transitions to different sections of the page.
 Social Media Integration: Icons linked to LinkedIn, GitHub, Instagram, and Email.
 Resume Download: A link to download the resume in PDF format.

+To view the portfolio click on : https://react-portfolio-abhini.vercel.app/